The solution of the perturbed Tanaka-equation is pathwise unique: Proofs

-\begin{proof}[Proof of Proposition \ref{lem:sum}] With the notation introduced in the proof of Proposition \ref{lem:indep} we can reformulate the statement.
-Using $\beta$ the DDS Brownian motion of $U$ we have to show that for $\eps>0$
+\begin{pf*}{Proof of Proposition~\ref{lemsum}} With the notation introduced in the proof of Proposition \ref{lemindep}, we can reformulate the statement.
+Using $\beta$ the DDS Brownian motion of $U$, we have to show that for $\eps>0$,

 which follows from a characterization of the local time.